trueberryless-org/blog/starlight/src/content/docs/blog/technically-impressive-github-profile-readme.md

     sed -i -e "/<!-- INLINE SPOTIFY START -->/,/<!-- INLINE SPOTIFY END -->/c\$(cat spotify.svg)" profile.svg
 ```

-The result? **A single, self-contained SVG with live data** , without relying on external images.
+The result?
+A single, self-contained SVG with live data, without relying on external images.

----

-**3. The Real Challenge: Converting an Entire HTML Page into an SVG**
+## 3. The Real Challenge: Converting an Entire HTML Page into an SVG

 This part was pure madness.
-I had this crazy idea: **What if I could convert a full web page—including animations—into a single SVG?** Not just extracting SVG elements, but visually replicating the entire page.Why?
+I had this crazy idea: What if I could convert a full web page — including animations — into a single SVG?
+Not just extracting SVG elements, but visually replicating the entire page.

+Why?

-✔️ **No blurry PNG exports**
+✔️ No blurry PNG exports
-✔️ **Perfect scaling at any resolution**
+✔️ Perfect scaling at any resolution
-✔️ **Ability to embed complex designs directly into Markdown**
+✔️ Ability to embed complex designs directly into Markdown

 To do this, I:

-1. Designed my layout in **Figma** and exported it as SVG
+1. Designed my layout in Figma and exported it as SVG
 2. Analyzed how styles and animations were stored in the SVG

-3. Hand-tweaked the SVG **at a low level** to optimize it
+3. Hand-tweaked the SVG at a low level to optimize it

 Here’s a small snippet of an exported Figma SVG that I had to clean up manually: